scicluna/texteditor/README.md

 WHEN I run my webpack plugins - DONE
 THEN I find that I have a generated HTML file, service worker, and a manifest file - DONE

-WHEN I use next-gen JavaScript in my application
-THEN I find that the text editor still functions in the browser without errors
+WHEN I use next-gen JavaScript in my application - DONE THEN I find that the text editor still functions in the browser without errors - DONE

 WHEN I open the text editor - DONE
 THEN I find that IndexedDB has immediately created a database storage - DONE